Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 After lingering around 18.0-19.0x for most of 2021, the median revenue multiple started its rapid descent in early 2022, just as monetary policy tightened.
 By the beginning of 2023, the median revenue multiple declined to 6.7x.
 This was the effect of the post-pandemic era characterized by high interest rates and tighter monetary policy environment.

-In our updated 2024 SaaS valuation multiples analysis, we see that EV/Revenue multiple is around 6.2x
+In our most recent 2024 SaaS valuation multiples update as of December 2024, we see that EV/Revenue multiple has climbed to 7.6x

 The rise and fall of revenue multiples can be explained by the changing dynamics between the two most important factors determining a valuation: growth and profitability.
 We take a closer look at both in the following sections.